wguynes/opencv/README.md

 # opencv

-Repository to build opencv as debian packages for Raspbian 8.0
+Repository to build opencv as debian packages for Raspbian 8.0 and some demo scripts with it.

 ## How to clone